MaineGeneral Residential Services

-MaineGeneral Residential Services provides high-quality extended care for individuals with chronic addiction to substances who need long-term, supervised residential substance abuse treatment.
+provides high-quality extended care for individuals with chronic addiction to substances who need long-term, supervised residential substance use disorder treatment.

-Our program is offered at two locations - Augusta and Sidney - for individuals who have had long-term difficulty with substance abuse and may also need support with a mental health diagnosis.
+Our program is offered at two locations - Augusta and Sidney - for individuals who have had long-term difficulty with substance use disorder issues and also may need support with a mental health diagnosis.

 Our program is licensed by the state of Maine to provide services to those with co-occurring disorders.